Compare cheap gas and electricity prices

 I have solar panels, can I switch a feed in tariff too?

 Yes, feed-in-tariffs (FITs) can be switched too, but check that the supplier you want to switch to, is happy to pay your FIT.

 A FIT is where you get paid for generating your own energy as well as getting money for selling back excess electricity to the National Grid.
 Most big energy suppliers are also FIT licensees – which means they are registered and able to make FIT payments.

 The amount of money you are entitled to, depends on how much electricity you generate as well as how many solar panels you have.
 The price is set by industry regulator, Ofgem so switching doesn’t mean getting more money, but it might mean a more efficient service and therefore, swifter payments.

-1 £880 per year is the cheapest available tariff in the Ofgem bills, prices and profits report, based on dual fuel average available paperless tariff paid by direct debit with typical domestic consumption values at April 2017.
+**Based on OFGEM Bills, prices and profits data for dual fuel average available paperless tariff paid by direct debit with typical domestic consumption values at February 2018.

-2 £1129 per year is the average available variable tariff in the Ofgem bills, prices and profits report.
-Based on average of dual fuel, direct debit and available paper tariffs from the six large suppliers at April 2017.
+***Based on OFGEM Bills, prices and profits data for an average of dual fuel, direct debit and available paper tariffs from the six large suppliers at February 2018.